taigaio/taiga-front-next/docs/workflows/api.workflow.md

 ```bash
 ng g service api/example/ExampleApi
 ```

+Add the new service to the module providers and remove `providedIn: 'root'` from the `@Injectable` decorator.

 If we're going to have multiple services in this module we must create a `services` folder.